taurus-org/taurus/doc/source/users/ui/forms.rst

 gives the actual value as read by the control system (for example, in a power supply device, the read value of its voltage attribute oscillate around the write value due to ripple).
+Also note that the units associated to the read and write values may not be the same (In Tango, they are internally the same, but other schemes may have ways of defining them independently)

 Since writing wrong values may be dangerous for some equipment, the default behaviour of write widgets is not to apply new values directly as you type the